wso2/docs-choreo-dev/en/docs/administer/configure-enterprise-login.md

 !!! note
     1. You can assign one or more roles to each group.
     2. You can only update the role name.
 The group name is not editable.
-    3. A change in the group role mapping occurs, will take effect from the next login session onwards.
+    3. If a change in the group role mapping occurs, it will take effect from the next login session onwards.
     4. If there are no mappings, all the enterprise users will be applied with the default developer role.